Elizabeth Carrington Morris: Scientific career and contributions

 The Morris sisters became adept at writing about traditionally feminine activities through the lens of science, inviting other women to explore their environments in new ways.
 Morris was reserved in her personal correspondence with other botanists but opinionated and straightforward in her anonymous writing.
 This anonymity provided Morris and her sister Margaretta the ability to establish themselves as science writers for a broader audience without risking their social reputations.

 Morris became a specialist in illustrating carnivorous pitcher plants found in bogs.
 Her drawings of the Nepenthes rafflesiana were published in the Philadelphia Florist and the Horticulturist Journal.

 During her travels along the East Coast, Morris collected algae specimens,. one of which she sent to Irish botanist William Henry Harvey, who was working on a volume for the Smithsonian about North American algae.
 The specimen, which arrived an olive green color when dry and turned dark green once damp again, was something Harvey had never seen before.
 He was so impressed he named the species Cladophora morrisiae in her honor.

 Later in her life when hiking along the Wissahickon was not as feasible Morris leaned into a longstanding affection for ferns.
 She acquired two Wardian cases, elaborate glass terrariums popular at the time.
 These allowed Morris to control humidity, temperature, and soil content in order to cultivate ferns year round.
 She kept one in her parlor for exotic ferns and a second in her bedroom for rare North American species.
-Through her fern collecting Morris became acquainted with Prussian botanist Augustus Fendler, and supported his botanical collecting career as he traveled abroad in Venezuela.
+Through her fern collecting Morris became acquainted with Prussian botanist Augustus Fendler, and supported his botanical collecting career as he traveled in Venezuela.
 He in turn would send her rare fern varieties from the region.